Secretariat

 Together with the European Commission, the Secretariat is to evaluate the Contracting Parties’ annual reports and the National Energy Efficiency Action Plans.
 If needed, the Secretariat is not only to assess, but also to propose further measures to limit energy consumption.
 During the drafting process, the Secretariat is to give recommendations on the Contracting Parties’ national climate plans.
 Starting 2022, the Secretariat has the task to draft Biennial Progress Report on the implementation of national climate plans (NECP).

-Secretariat's publications displays the different type of reports, papers and reviews published so far.
+Secretariat's publications page displays the different type of reports, papers and reviews published so far.

 • Environmental responsibility